alexWebv/productFilterTest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.

+## Mode

+Project have 2 mode how can work.
+The first opportunity is with a date created from the tempSetUp function, which is located in the dashboard component.
+The second opportunity is to connect your [FIREBASE]("https://console.firebase.google.com/") store.
+Unfortunately, I used the free version.
+So I can use it personally, but it’s a good example of setting up the API

+## Structure

+I used the standard Angulra design template

+* constants folder
+* dashboard module
+* models
+* services
+* shared

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.